danatrace/continuousimprovement/README.md

   <img src="images/index-create-repo.png" width="300" height="230" />
 <br>

-## Fork Continuous Improvement Github Repository
+## Create a Repo from Templace

 <br>

 * Login to your GitHub account.
 * Navigate to the https://github.com/danatrace/continuousimprovement repo.
-* Use the fork button to create  a fork of the “continuousimprovement” repo in your account.
+* Click the "use this Template Button", give it any name that you would like.
-* Now, navigate to your new fork.
-Its name should be: YOUR-USER-NAME/continuousimprovement
+* Now, navigate to your new repository.
+* Create a dev and staging branche from the master Branche, to do so click on the Master Branche Button on the main page of your repository, then click view all branches, click on the New Branche button.

 <br>